ayshasanyang/Employee-Management-System/README.md

 # Employee-Management-System

-## Description
-Employee Tracker is a node.js application that use MySQL Workbench
+## Employee Tracker is a node.js application that uses MySQL Workbench

 - [Description](#description)
 - [Connect to Database](#connect-to-database )